X Factor Live at the O2 Arena

 Photos: Guifré de Paray

-For further information about The X Factor Live Tour 2014 and to book tickets visit here.
+For further information about The X Factor Live Tour 2014 or to book visit the O2’s website here.

 Watch the video for Sam Bailey’s Skyscraper here: